ZeroOne3010/yetanotherhueapi/README.md

 // let's assume we know for a fact it exists and can do the .get() right away: final IRoom room = hue.getRoomByName("Basement").get();

-// Turn the lights on, make them bright and pink: room.setState(new GroupAction(true, 254, java.awt.Color.PINK));
+// Turn the lights on, make them pink: room.setState(new RoomAction(true, "FFAFAF"));

 // Turn off that single lamp in the corner: room.getLightByName("Corner").get().turnOff();